bazelbuild/bazel-blog/_posts/2018-01-19-config-parsing-order.md

 - `bazel build --config=foo --config=misalteredfoo`

-   effectively arm64 in fixed-point expansion, x86 with in-place, since misalteredfoo’s expansion is independent of the previous config mention.
+   effectively arm64 in fixed-point expansion, x86 with in-place, since misalteredfoo's expansion is independent of the previous config mention.

 ### Suggestions for users of `--config`